-This bottle of Korona vodka cost me 7 manat for 500ml.
-So it was about 5,5€/700ml.
-A solid 10/10, just like all the others in Azerbaijan.
+This 500ml bottle of Korona cost me 7 Manat.
+So it was about 5,5€ for 700ml.
+A solid ten, just like all the others in Azerbaijan.

 sugar and chili

 When I poured this, there was a faint smell of apple that I liked very much.
-Of course these vodka smells can be simple phantoms or olfactory associations that our brains make for us, but still they can be pretty awesome.
+Of course these vodka smells can be simple phantoms or olfactory associations that our brains make for us, but they can still be pretty awesome.

 The taste was a surprise as well.
 Korona was very hot and very sweet at the same time.
 Yes, hot and sweet.
 As if someone had mixed sugar and chilli.
 I liked it.

 The aftertaste was great, too.
 It was hot, and it weighed heavily in the mouth and the throat, but there was something like a caramel aroma to it.